bminard/rbt/docs/modules.rst

-RBTLIB: A client-side Library for Review Board
+RBTLIB: A Client-Side Library for Review Board
 ==============================================

 Resource Module